 We work with many individuals to reinvent themselves.
 In fact, many times their partner never even knows they wanted to leave.
 Reinventing oneself usually takes 18 months to 3 years to fully realize.
 It feels like a slow and hard path, but it speeds up rapidly as a person begins to reinvigorate themselves.

 The first step is not to mention divorce or start with legal separation.
-However, once one partner expresses the need to divorce, the request needs to be respected and release this process to create a new marriage and to instead work towards a graceful divorce.
+However, once one partner expresses the need to divorce, the request needs to be respected, and you need to select one of the divorce alternatives as a starting point.
+A well thought out divorce alternative can prepare two people for both a divorce and a new relationship at the same time.
+Sometimes working on separation can save a marriage.

 The second step is to create space.
 LOTS of space.